C. J. Coventry: Academic career

 At the University of New South Wales and the Australian Defence Force Academy Coventry completed a Master of Arts under the direction of political scientist Clinton Fernandes, submitting a dissertation in 2018 called "The Origins of the Royal Commission on Intelligence and Security."
 The dissertation was later used by former Justice of the High Court of Australia Michael Kirby in his work.
 In 2017 he moved to Ballarat and began a PhD in 2019 for which he was awarded the university's stipendiary scholarship.
 In 2019, "Links in the Chain: British slavery, South Australia and Victoria" was published.
 This work generated debate in Adelaide and his adopted city of Ballarat about place-names honoring beneficiaries of slavery.
 In 2020 Coventry jointly presented the Annual Lecture of the History Council of South Australia in which he discussed the need to reconsider 'South Australian exceptionalism' in light of its dependence on slave money.
+Coventry's work on slavery accurately observed that George Fife Angas was not shown to be a slave owner by the Legacies of British Slavery database, unlike numerous other commentators.

 Coventry wrote an open letter to Ballarat City Council in 2021 denouncing its enclosure of the Ballarat Common that explained its long history and heritage significance.
 The letter was signed by 13 other scholars including Ian D. Clark.
 It provoked debate in the local paper, The Courier, about the overdevelopment of Ballarat and the loss of working class heritage.
 In 2022 the council indicated the creation of a new "great park" would be made from a portion of the old common.

+Coventry's PhD thesis, completed in 2023 at Federation University, Ballarat, is the first social history specifically focused on Keynesian economics.
+He shows that the introduction of the macroeconomic agenda of John Maynard Keynes during the Second World War was unpopular among workers in Australia and the United Kingdom.
+Coventry's thesis supervisors where the cultural historian Keir Reeves, the economic historian Alex Millmow, the socialist sociologist Jeremy C. A. Smith and the social/military historian Erik Eklund.
+He writes a blog, "In Search of the Modern Paideia," that aims to cover all of human history from human evolution to the 21st century using a materialistic and natural philosophical approach.